fbockelee/circle-bwbasic/README.md

 * some basic BASIC test work (example : 100 PRINT "HELLO")

 ### Known issues
-* Access to files hang the system (basic command : CLOAD TEST.BAS)
+* Access to files hang the system (basic command : CLOAD "TEST.BAS")
-* Confirm or not the initial loading of profile.bas (needed to config)
+* Confirm or not the initial loading of profile.bas (needed to config of bwbasic)
 * some function may not be called : sleep(),chdir(),mkdir(),rmdir() - Missing in stdlib-circle ?
-* I have a french keyboard, i need to change mapping in circle (in progress)
+* (solved)I have a french keyboard, i need to change mapping in circle
 * When compiling, message for TRUE/FALSE redefined : conflict between STDLIB define and bywater define  (in progress)
 * Some minor warning in compilation
 * When no keyboard, scrolling with false input (minor)